Salmon data package specification

 YYYY-MM-DD); years can be encoded as integers. - R and Python tooling should treat missing optional columns as

-NA/nullwithout failing. - The spec is intentionally minimal; domain-specific extensions (e.g., FSAR/SPSR templates) can be layered on top as recommended profiles.
+NAornullwithout failing. - The specification is intentionally minimal; domain-specific extensions (for example, SPSR route profiles) can be layered on top as recommended profiles.